-A ryo-shinogi (4 sided) yari mounted as a tanto signed Chikushu Ju Sa Yasuhide Saku and dated Kansei 10 (1798).
-The blade features chu suguba in ko-nie with subtle activity and a hada that is most likely masame with elements of ko-itame.
-It is mounted with a silver foiled copper habaki, horn fuchi kashira, and saya lacquered to look like cherry bark.
+This is a ryo-shinogi (4-sided) yari blade that has been mounted as a tanto.
+It is signed Chikushu Ju Sa Yasuhide Saku and dated Kansei 10 (1798).
+The blade features chu suguba hamon with ko-nie and subtle activity, and a hada that appears to be masame with ko-itame elements.
+It is presented in a complete koshirae with a cherry bark lacquer saya and chrysanthemum-shaped fittings.

 Soshu-den · Chikuzen